keplergl/kepler.gl/README.md

 ##### UpdateVisData
-This action will upload a new datasets and update the visState according with input parameters.
+This action will upload a new dataset and update the visState according to input parameters.
 The method takes 3 parameters as input:
 - ```datasets | object```: new data to be added to the current kepler.gl instance
 - ```options | object ``` - ```{centerMap: true, readOnly: false}```: